TimHanewich/PACHI/readme.md

 I built PACHI to demonstrate how Copilot could open and interact with a Power Apps canvas app on a user's behalf to satisfy their request within a Copilot chat session.

+## TL;DR
+PACHI demonstrates how we could give Copilot the ability to interact with any Power App to fulfill a user's intent.

+To support this capability,I developed methods for canvas app schema extraction and loading, canvas app simulation in a headless environment, and a LLM-prompting methodology to facilitate LLM interacting with a Power App to fulfill the user's intent.

 ## How PACHI Works
 PACHI uses a few uninque capabilities strung together into one cohesive system: